Skip to content

 • New forms of minimalist expression in emerging technologies

-• Integration of minimalist principles in urban planning
+• Integration of minimalist principles in urban planning and architecture

 Minimalism may evolve, but its core ideas will likely endure.
 It offers a timeless approach to art and design.
 This suggests that minimalism will continue to shape culture for years to come.